-The knowledge elements of the units are assessed using an externally set and externally marked multiple choice question paper.
-Additionally, knowledge of critical areas of the Application Of Physical Intervention Skills In The Private Security Industry (Refresher) unit are assessed using a centre devised, internally assessed face to face question and answer session.
+The knowledge elements of the units are assessed via externally set and marked multiple choice examination, plus oral question and answer where required (see table above).
+Additionally, knowledge of critical areas of the Application Of Physical Intervention Skills In The Private Security Industry unit are assessed using a centre devised, internally assessed face to face question and answer session.